berthelemy/competencies.cabi.org/_pages/about.md

 - career plans

 This website is currently owned by <a href="https://cabi.org" target="_blank">CABI</a> until we establish an independent body.

+We are connected to the <a href="https://www.openskillsnetwork.org/" target="_blank">Open Skills Network</a>: a coalition of organisations and other stakeholders dedicated to advancing skills-based education and hiring.

 #### How to use the framework